Nedal-401-advanced-javascript/data-structures-and-algorithms/graph/readme.md

  Takes in a given node
  Include the weight of the connection in the returned collection
 - Size()
- Returns the total number of nodes in the graph
+ Returns the total number of nodes in the

+# Implement a breadth-first traversal on a graph.
+Implement Graph Data structure.
+The graph should be represented as an adjacency list

+Challenge
+breadthFirst() search in the graph
+Approach & Efficiency
+i used class

+BIG O
+graph
+breadthFirst Method
+space --> Big O = O(n) --> space varies as number of nodes increase or decrease time --> Big O = O(n) --> time varies as number of nodes increase or decrease